Left Ventricular Assist Device (LVAD) Program

 Please call (718) 283-5243 to speak with an LVAD Coordinator.

-A Left Ventricular Assist Device (LVAD) is a battery-operated, mechanical pump-type device that is surgically implanted in patients with end-stage Heart Failure.
+A Left Ventricular Assist Device (LVAD) is a battery-operated, mechanical pump-type device that is surgically implanted in patients with end-stage congestive heart failure.
 It helps maintain the pumping action of the left ventricle when it can no longer function effectively on its own.

-As Brooklyn's Heart Failure surgery experts, we will help you choose the best possible treatment options and the achieve the best quality of life possible.
+As leading heart failure surgery experts in Brooklyn, NY, our heart specialists will help you choose the best possible treatment options to achieve the best quality of life possible.

-• Small silicone tube exiting the patient’s abdomen is connected to a controller that is worn on the belt
+Small silicone tube exiting the patient’s abdomen, connected to a controller that is worn on the belt

 Pre-Implant Evaluation Process

-• Pre-operative discussion about severity of CHF, positive outcomes, risks involved, post-discharge care management, device limitations
+Pre-operative discussion about the severity of CHF, positive outcomes, risks involved, post-discharge care management, device limitations

 Maimonides LVAD Team